 What Is Primary Education?

+Primary school levels range from grade 1 to grades 4-7, depending on the state and school district policies.
+Primary education provides students with fundamental skills that will be the foundation for the rest of their academic careers.
 Every state government in the United States regulates primary education, according to the United States Department of Education.
 Some states also supervise the curriculum, processes and standards of elementary schools to ensure students receive a quality education regardless of the school they attend.
 Most states require children to receive a primary education to learn basic concepts.
 According to the United Nations Children's Fund (UNICEF), providing children with this education has many positive effects, including:

 - Decreasing poverty